Manchester Terrier

 About the Manchester Terrier

-Standing 15 to 16 inches tall and weighing 12 to 22 pounds, the Manchester Terrier is a small-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 15 to 16 inches tall and weighing 12 to 22 pounds, the Manchester Terrier is a small-sized dog.
+Their sleek, elegant build with distinctive thumb marks above the eyes and pencil markings on the toes make them the most refined-looking of all terriers.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview